open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.AspNetCore/README.md

 Have you opt-ed into the new Http Semantic Conventions?

-- If yes, the instrumentation supports the following metric.
+* If yes, the instrumentation supports the following metric.

     | Name  | Instrument Type | Unit | Description |
     |-------|-----------------|------|-------------|
     | `http.server.request.duration` | Histogram | `ms` | Measures the duration of inbound HTTP requests. |

-- If no, instrumentation supports the following metric.
+* If no, the instrumentation supports the following metric.

     | Name  | Instrument Type | Unit | Description |
     |-------|-----------------|------|-------------|
     | `http.server.duration` | Histogram | `ms` | Measures the duration of inbound HTTP requests. |

 ## Advanced configuration